What is Rural IMPACT?

 A group of 40+ community partners and advocates was convened who participate regularly on the Rural IMPACT Community Partner Advisory group to keep the whole family, 2-Gen model moving forward.

 The Rural IMPACT program addresses concurrently the needs of both vulnerable children and their parents with a goal of increasing parents’ employment, educational and vocational goals and the well-being of their children and families.
 If the entire family is successful, the child will be successful.

 The program is designed to leverage technology, forge new partnerships, and explore new models of program delivery, to ensure that all children have an opportunity to succeed.
 It is built around the thought that if communities are assisted in re-aligning and restructuring services to serve the whole family and collectively work to intentionally and simultaneously increase the capacity of children and parents, then rural child poverty will be reduced.

 What is a 2-Generational (2-Gen) Approach?

 The 2-Generational approach focus on creating opportunities and addressing the needs of children and adults.
 This approach recognizes that families are all different and families are able to define themselves.

 The Child-Parent approach focuses primarily on the child but is moving towards a two-generational approach on services and opportunities for the parents as well.
 The Parent-Child approach focuses primarily on the parent but is moving towards a two-generational approach on services and opportunities for the child as well.
 However, the Whole-Family approach focuses equally on services and opportunities for children and adults simultaneously. ~ Ascend – The Aspen Institute

-For more information about the Rural IMPACT program or to participate on the Community Partner Advisory group, please contact Allison McDaniel at (580) 326-3351.
+For more information about the Rural IMPACT program or to participate on the Community Partner Advisory group, please call (580) 326-3351.